mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 that complements his/her research.
 The system Administrator is responsible for the IT needs of the project.

-## Indirect Costs

-Indirect costs are charged according to our federally negotiated rate agreement.
-The indirect cost rate for on-campus research is 53.5% of Modified Total Direct Cost (MTDC), predetermined for the period 7/1/2015-6/30/2016;
-54% MTDC, predetermined for the period 7/1/2016-6/30/2018; provisional thereafter per HHS agreement dated 7/20/2015.

-*Communication, Duplication & Postage*: includes such items as toll calls, postage, fax charges, telephone lines, and photocopies that specifically support this project.
-The University of Colorado maintains telecommunication services that include the capability of tracking expenses to specific projects.
-INSTAAR maintains photocopy services that include capability of tracking expenses to specific projects.
-The project includes co-investigators in other states, and will be working with scientists from around the world.
-Activities will include surface mail, fax, teleconferencing, and duplication of shared material.

 ## Fringe Benefits

 Fringe Benefits are calculated on requested salary per the University's